kyleuckert/LaserTOF/README.md

 <b>start new MSMS calibration</b>
 <li>Calibration -> MSMS Calibration -> Start New Calibration</li>
 <ul>
-<li>MSMS calibration requires the user to identiy the parent peak</li>
+<li>MSMS calibration requires the user to identiy at least the parent peak</li>
 <ul>
 <li>A half-parent peak (or any additional peak) may also be identified</li>
 <li>Alternatively, if only the parent peak is identified, a zero mass point is calculated (associated with approximately 41% of the parent peak time)</li>